SayantanRC/FileX/README.md

 [![JitPack](https://img.shields.io/jitpack/v/github/SayantanRC/FileX?color=green)](https://jitpack.io/#SayantanRC/FileX)
 [Build instructions](build_instructions.md)
 # Philosophy
-From Android 11 onwards, it is mandatory to use `DocumentsContract` or similar approach to write to shared storage, because of enforcement of Storage Access Framework.
+From Android 11 onward, it is mandatory to use `DocumentsContract` or similar approach to write to shared storage, because of enforcement of Storage Access Framework.
 Our old and beloved Java File no longer works unless you are writing on private storage.
-Hence there are two different ways to write a file: 1.
+Hence, there are two different ways to write a file: 1.
 Use Java File to write to internal storage.
 2. Use DocumentsContract to write to shared storage.
-This causes excess code and also DocumentsContract is not very friendly to work with, as it is completely a Uri based approach than the file path based approach we are generally aware of.
+This means extra code to write.
+Also, DocumentsContract is not very friendly to work with, as it is completely a Uri based approach than the file path based approach we are generally aware of.

 Hence `FileX` was created.
 FileX tries to address these problems:
 1. It is mostly file path based.
 You as a user of the library do not have to think about Uris.
 They are handled in background.